• Skip to main content

 Wet ingredients - eggs, milk, water, melted butter and vanilla bean paste

 • Milk - I recommend using whole milk for the batter.
 Whilst you can use semi-skim or skim milk as a replacement, note that the higher fat content in whole milk provides essential flavour to the crêpes.
-Can you substitute it with non-dairy milk?
-Yes, absolutely.
-Good alternatives are oat, almond, soy or coconut milk.
-The crêpes will take on the flavour of the milk, which will affect the overall flavour of the cake.
+Substitute with non-dairy milk like oat, almond, soy or coconut milk.
+The crêpes will though take on the flavour of the milk, which will affect the overall flavour of the cake.

 • Vanilla bean paste - the hero flavour component of our cake.
 I love to use vanilla bean paste as the flavour is more concentrated than a vanilla extract, and you have the added bonus of all the vanilla beans in the paste.
 A great substitute if you don't have the paste is to use the beans scraped out of the inside of a vanilla pod.
 Or you can use vanilla extract (not essence, which is an artificial flavouring), but add an extra teaspoon of extract.